carbon-language/carbon-lang/flang/documentation/C++style.md

 counting, null by default, shallowly copyable, reassignable, and slow.
 * `OwningPointer<>`: A nullable pointer with ownership, better suited for use with forward-defined types than `std::unique_ptr<>` is.
-Null by default, not copyable, reassignable.
+Null by default, optionally copyable, reassignable.
-Does not have means for allocating data, and inconveniently requires the definition of an external destructor.
+Does not have direct means for allocating data, and inconveniently requires the definition of an external destructor.
 * `Indirection<>`: A non-nullable pointer with ownership and optional deep copy semantics; reassignable.